seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 The server forgot who you are.
 ```

+Why?

-Because HTTP works like this:
+Because HTTP fundamentally works like this:

 ```text
 Request